 “Judith and Her Maidservant” by Artemisia Gentileschi

 Baroque artist Artemisia Gentileschi inspires many with her paintings of strong Biblical women -- created despite the discrimination and sexual violence that she faced as a woman in 17th-century Italy.
-She was born more than 400 years ago today (July 8, 1593).
+She was born 419 years ago today (July 8, 1593).

 Gentileschi (1593–1652) was successful in her own day, but was mostly written out of art history until the 1970s, when feminist scholars rediscovered her work.
 Now she is celebrated in many books, films and plays, and her work is widely reproduced.
 Her greatest paintings include “Judith Beheading Holofernes” and “Susanna and the Elders.”